 A night without AC may call for a night without your significant other.
 Two people in one bed prevents airflow and enhances body heat.
 Thus, it wouldn’t be a bad idea to sleep alone for a night.

 Before you hit the hay, take a cold shower.
 This will lower your body temperature as well and get your mind off your broken AC.

 Bag of rice

-If you forgot to turn on the icemaker and are out of ice, you can get creative by pouring rice into a plastic bag, or even a sock, and stick it in the freezer for an hour or so.
+If you forgot to turn on the ice maker and are out of ice, you can get creative by pouring rice into a plastic bag, or even a sock, and sticking it in the freezer for an hour or so.
 Once frozen, you’ll have yourself a self-made ice pack.

 We hope this helps you get through the night.
-Again, AC Repair Garland is at your service when dealing with broken AC.
+Again, AC Repair Garland is at your service when dealing with broken ACs.
 Call us, visit our website—www.acrepair-garland.com—and our blog for helpful HVAC tips.